What is Trauma?

 How I work with Trauma

 The main goal of somatic therapy is the recognition and release of physical tension that may remain in the body in the aftermath of a traumatic event.
-Therapy sessions typically involves me supporting you to track your experience of sensations throughout your body.
-Sessions may include awareness of bodily sensations, breathing techniques, mindful meditation, physical exercise and movement.
+Therapy sessions typically involve me supporting you to track your experience of sensations throughout your body.
+Sessions may include breathing techniques, mindful meditation, and physical movement.
+I will ensure that you feel comfortable with me before we begin to work together in this way.
+Healing trauma requires that we work directly with our bodies to release what they hold, and forge connections between body and psyche that will enable us to integrate the traumatic symptoms.